yukoba/nd4j/getstarted.md

 # <a id="java">Java</a>

-### What it is

-Java is the programming language ND4J is written in.
-There are 9 million Java developers worldwide.
+Java is the main programming language of ND4J (we also have a Scala API).
+There are about 9 million Java developers worldwide.
 It runs on 3 billion mobile phones and 97 percent of all enterprise desktops, both Windows and OSX.
-You can use it for distributed cloud-based systems with thousands of nodes, as well as on low-memory IoT devices.
+Programmers use Java for everything from distributed cloud-based systems with thousands of nodes, to low-memory IoT devices.
 It's a "write once, run anywhere" language.
-That's why we chose it.

-### Why you need Java

-Java will allow your neural nets to work cross-platform on servers, desktops and mobile devices.

 ### Is Java already installed?